โฐ Minimum Connection Times

 Gisenyi Airport, identified by the IATA code GYI and ICAO code HRYG, is a strategic regional aviation facility serving the city of Gisenyi on the northern shores of Lake Kivu in Rwanda.
 Located just a short distance from the border with the Democratic Republic of the Congo, the airport serves as a vital gateway for tourism and regional trade in western Rwanda.
 It provides essential air access for travelers exploring the Virunga Mountains, the region's famous hot springs, and the expansive coffee plantations that line the lakeshore.

-The airport features a single asphalt runway and a functional passenger terminal building designed to manage domestic and regional flight operations.
+The airport operates a single asphalt runway and a functional passenger terminal building designed to manage domestic and regional flight operations.
 While the facility is modest in scale, it offers basic passenger amenities including a check-in area and a sheltered waiting lounge.
 The terminal operates during daylight hours, typically from 05:00 to 15:00 UTC, and is staffed by helpful personnel who facilitate both arrival and departure processes.
 Travelers should note that the airport does not currently operate as an international Airport of Entry, meaning customs and immigration services are not routinely available for cross-border flights.

 Flight operations at GYI are primarily focused on general aviation, private charters, and specialized medical evacuation missions.
 While scheduled services from national carriers like RwandAir have historically linked the city to Kigali International Airport, current air transit is dominated by chartered turboprop aircraft and private executive vessels.
 Ground transportation is easily accessible, with the airport located near the heart of Gisenyi town, allowing for rapid transit to the region's prominent lakeside resorts and hotels.
 The airport remains a critical component of Rwanda's effort to decentralize its aviation network and promote high-end tourism beyond the capital city.